vmware-archive/dependency-labeler/CONCOURSE.md

 * `image.tar`: the OCI image tarball.
 This tarball can be uploaded to a registry using the [Registry Image resource](https://github.com/concourse/registry-image-resource#out-push-an-image-up-to-the-registry-under-the-given-tags).
+* `image-metadata.json`: the metadata in json format which has already been added to the OCI image tarball as a label.
+* `image-dpkg-list.txt`: the debian package list portion of the metadata in `dpkg -l` format with additional headers

 ### `run`